 If you’re a Windows user, you’ve probably noticed that some of your iPhone photos and videos are upside down when you save them to your computer.
-Even if your never leave Apple ecosystem, your photos will usually be upside down when you email them to friends who have Windows operating system.
+Even if you never leave the Apple ecosystem, your photos will usually be upside down when you email them to friends who have the Windows operating system.
 In this article you’ll discover why your iPhone photos can appear upside down and how to fix this problem.

 Unfortunately it’s harder to do the same with videos.
 If you don’t have any professional video editing software, it’s probably best to purchase QuickTime Pro from Apple.
 This software isn’t free, but it provides a quick one-click solution for rotating your iPhone videos.

 If you have to upload photos and videos to the internet, it’s best to do this from your iPhone directly.
 When you upload your media to Facebook, YouTube, Flickr and other similar sites, your iPhone will take care of all the necessary conversions for you.